 In the case of a malfunction or a failure in the thermal component, the condensation water is routed out of the unit via a drain pipe at the side or rear for safety reasons.
-For this purpose, a hose must be connected to the condensate nozzle (see section 5.4 "Connecting the condensate discharge").
-Condensate hoses are available as accessories (see also the Rittal website).
+For this purpose, a hose must be connected to the condensate nozzle (see section 4.4 "Connecting the condensate discharge").
+Condensate hoses are available as accessories (refer also to the accessories section in the Rittal Catalogue).

-3.1.6 Filter mats
+3.2.6 Filter mats

-The entire cooling unit condenser is covered with a dirtrepelling, easy-to-clean hydrophobic RiNano coating.
+The entire cooling unit condenser is covered with a dirtrepelling, easy-to-clean RiNano coating.
 In many applications, therefore, the use of filter media is unnecessary, particularly with dry dusts.